Kim So-hyun: 2017–2020: Adult roles and career fluctuations

 In 2020, Kim's travel reality show Because This Is My First Twenty surpassed 6 million views as of May 2020 on YouTube, Naver TV and Facebook.
+On 15 January 2021, E&T Story Entertainment released an official statement stating that Kim would be leaving the agency.
+On 18 January, Kim signed an exclusive contract with the Culture Depot.

-On January 15, 2021, E&T Story Entertainment released an official statement stating that Kim would be leaving the agency.
-On January 18, Kim signed an exclusive contract with the Culture Depot.
+2021–present: River Where the Moon Rises and Good Boy

-In February 2021, Kim starred as the alter-ego protagonists in the historical drama River Where the Moon Rises which premiered on February 15.
+In February 2021, Kim starred as the alter-ego protagonists in the historical drama River Where the Moon Rises which premiered on 15 February.
 She plays as a female general, who was born as a princess but raised as a general, and chases for her goal to straighten the ruined status of her country, Goguryeo.
-The drama was caught in a controversy following bullying accusations made against Ji Soo, who played the show's male protagonist.
-Director Yoon Sangho talked about Kim: "It is not easy to re-film the scenes that have already done with a different actor.
-That's why I told her before re-filming "we can't do this without you, you are the main priority in this drama, I hope you can persevere until the end as the lead.
-[She] accepted and continued filming [...]
-For this, I am nothing but thankful."
-Co-actors Lee Ji-hoon, Lee Hae-young, Kim Jung-young, Ki Eun-se, and writer Han Ji-hoon also conveyed their gratitude towards Kim and Na In-woo (Ji Soo's replacement) who endured the difficult situations.
-In an interview with Y Noblesse magazine for the July 2021 edition, Kim revealed she did not get paid for the re-shoots out of love and affection for the drama and her character.
 She gained praises for her solid performance and sword skills, and her portrayal of three different characters; Assassin Yeom Ga-jin, Princess Pyeonggang and the queen of Goguryeo Queen Yeon, for which she was nominated for a Baeksang Arts Awards in Best Actress - Television, becoming one of the category's youngest nominees.
-At the end of the year, Kim became the MC of the 2021 KBS Drama Awards with Sung Si-kyung and Lee Do-hyun This is a return to MC in 6 years since 2015.
+At the end of the year, Kim became the host of the 2021 KBS Drama Awards with Sung Si-kyung and Lee Do-hyun This is a return to hosting in 6 years since 2015.

-In 2022, Kim signed with Leeum Hashtag.
-She then returned to the small screen in a webtoon-based romantic comedy-drama Is It Fate? by Song Hyun-wook, where she played a woman who meets her first love again after ten years.
+In 2022, Kim signed with Ieum Hashtag.
+In July 2023, she returned to the small screen with the tvN romantic comedy series My Lovely Liar, in which her performance and chemistry with Hwang Min-hyun was described by Joan McDonald of Forbes as "appealing".
+She also starred in the webtoon-based romantic comedy-drama Serendipity's Embrace directed by Song Hyun-wook, where she played a woman who meets her first love again after ten years.